Citation, DOI, disclosures and article data

-Meningiomas may also become clinically apparent due to mass effect their location:
+Meningiomas may also become clinically apparent due to mass effect depending on their location:

 Although dural venous sinus invasion and occlusion does occur, it usually occurs very gradually.
 Therefore most cases of venous invasion are asymptomatic as collateral veins have had time to enlarge.

-Meningiomas are thought to arise from meningocytes or arachnoid cap cells, which themselves arise from pluripotential mesenchymal progenitor cells, which accounts for the sometimes unusual location of primary extradural tumors 18,19.
+Meningiomas are thought to arise from meningocytes or arachnoid cap cells, which themselves arise from pluripotent mesenchymal progenitor cells, which accounts for the unusual location of primary extradural tumors 17,18.

 Although the majority of tumors are sporadic, they are also seen in the setting of previous cranial irradiation and of course in patients with neurofibromatosis type II (Merlin gene on Chromosome 22).
 Additionally, meningiomas demonstrate estrogen and progesterone sensitivity and may grow during pregnancy.